 Benefits of Provisional SSI registration

-- Material for construction of factory building: The material which is needed for construction of the factory or building would be available to the factory at subsidized rates from government.
+- Material for construction of factory building: The material which is needed for construction of the factory or building would be available to the factory at subsidized rates from the government.

 - Apply for Municipal Corporation License & power connection.
-With the provisional registration, company would be able to get all the clearances from concerned authorities.
+With the provisional registration, the company would be able to get all the clearances from concerned authorities.

 Step 2: Start the Business

 The next step towards having a permanent license is to start the business with SSI certificate.
-The owner should start the production in the factory so that permanent license could be given.
+The owner should start the production in the factory so that a permanent license could be given.

 Step 3: Apply for Permanent SSI registration

 After you have started the business you should apply for permanent SSI registration.
-This could be done by applying online through state website or through the Zonal office or district office of the department.
+This could be done by applying online through a state website or through the Zonal office or district office of the department.